AylaAyla/book-app-MEA2N/README.md

 #### More Information about project
 This is an application designed to help store and organize financial documents.

 This project is still in progress.
 Right now it is a basic CRUD application.
-You are able to create, add, delete, edit a list of input text.
+You are able to create, add, delete, and edit a list of input text.

 The next phase is to add a search component, along with the ability to add and retrieve documents in the stash.